maikeulb/pokemon/README.md

-# Landmarks
+# Pokemon

-API client that consumes pokemon data from pokeapi (pokemon API), caches it with Redis (using redis-py), and times the response time.
+API client that consumes pokemon data from pokeapi (pokemon API), caches it with Redis (using redis-py), and measures the response time.

 Technology
 ----------